 - 2 tablespoons homemade taco seasoning or 1 packet store bought

-- tortilla chips and toppings for serving
+- tortilla chips for serving

 - In a Dutch Oven or large stock pot over medium-high heat, cook ground beef and onion until browned, about 5 minutes.
 Drain well.